instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 ### Removal of deprecated properties

 Properties that were marked as deprecated in 7.x got removed in 8.0.
-On what to use as substitutes please read the 7.x docs at https://legacy.instructure.design
+Please read the 7.x docs at [legacy.instructure.design](#https://legacy.instructure.design) and the [CHANGELOG](#CHANGELOG) on what props got removed, changed, and what new props you can substitute them with.

 ### Removal of deprecated packages